GENEMEDICS APP

 GENEMEDICS NUTRITION

-Author: Dr. George Shanlikian, M.D. | Last Updated: February 2nd, 2024
+Author: Dr. George Shanlikian, M.D. | Last Updated: November 28th, 2024

 Glycyrrhetinic acid, also known as glycyrrhizic acid, is one of the main bioactive compounds of licorice that is widely used in various foods as a natural sweetener.
-It’s also used to impart a flavor in a wide array of cosmetic and personal care products.
+It’s also used to impart a flavor to a wide array of cosmetic and personal care products.
 As a therapeutic agent, glycyrrhetinic acid is also the main ingredient in various health formulations because of its anti-inflammatory, anti-ulcer, anti-allergic, anti-tumor, anti-diabetic, antioxidant, and liver-protective properties.

-The medical use of glycyrrhetinic acid dates back to ancient Egyptian times where they used licorice root as a cure-all concoction.
+The medical use of glycyrrhetinic acid dates back to ancient Egyptian times when they used licorice root as a cure-all concoction.
 This herb also became an important treatment strategy in Chinese medicine.
-Interestingly, modern clinical trials found that the glycyrrhetinic acid in licorice exerts potent therapeutic effect in a wide array of medical conditions.
+Interestingly, modern clinical trials found that the glycyrrhetinic acid in licorice exerts a potent therapeutic effect in a wide array of medical conditions.

-Glycyrrhetinic acid is available in alpha and beta forms.
-The alpha form is present in the highest amounts in the stomach and liver, and it is thought that the dominance of glycyrrhetinic acid in these areas can produce anti-inflammatory effect.
+Glycyrrhetinic acid is available in the alpha and beta forms.
+The alpha form is present in the highest amounts in the stomach and liver, and it is thought that the dominance of glycyrrhetinic acid in these areas can produce an anti-inflammatory effect.
 On the other hand, beta glycyrrhetinic acid exerts its beneficial effects by reducing lipid peroxidation and increasing antioxidant activity.
 Glycyrrhetinic acid also works to lower inflammatory substances and free radical levels in the body.
 Moreover, Glycyrrhetinic acid increases the levels of substances that stimulate gastric acid and mucus secretion in the digestive system.

 Glycyrrhetinic acid may benefit people who are overweight or obese.
 Studies show that this powerful compound has the ability to promote fat loss: